| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 If you wish to have treatment for your varicose veins, develop severe symptoms or more serious complications of varicose veins

 then it is essential you have a consultation with a vascular surgeon.
 A phlebologist is a doctor who also treats varicose veins.
 There are increasing numbers of doctors from many different specialties treating varicose veins.
 This is partially because of the availability of newer techniques which can be performed outside of an operating theatre setting, but it is also because there is a significant commercial element involved.
 It is very important that when you discuss treatments with your surgeon/phlebologist that you are happy with their level of experience in venous disease.
 The service provided should be comprehensive.
 From a detailed history, examination and ultrasound vein mapping to a capability to offer a range of treatments from surgery, ultrasound guided sclerotherapy, EVLT/RFA and microinjection sclerotherapy.
 If your doctor has only skills in one treatment then they are only likely to offer that one treatment.
 If your doctor has skills in all areas then it is more likely you will receive an unbiased assessment of the treatment that is likely to be most effective in your particular circumstances.
+There is not much anyone can do to prevent varicose veins.
+It would be

 impossible to remain permanently off your feet, which is a good way to reduce